0-10 V lighting control

 0–10 V is one of the first and simplest electronic lighting control signaling systems, used as an early fluorescent dimming system.
-Simply put, the control signal is a DC voltage that varies between zero and ten volts.
+The control signal is a DC voltage that varies between zero and ten volts.
 Two standards are recognized: current sourcing and current sinking.

 Current Sourcing

 Typically used in commercial and theatrical dimming, the controller sends a voltage signal to the device.
 The controlled lighting should scale its output so that at 10 V, the controlled light should be at 100% of its potential output, and at 0 V it should at 0% output (i.e., off).
 Dimming devices may be designed to respond in various patterns to the intermediate voltages, giving output curves that are linear for voltage output, actual light output, power output, or perceived light output.

 Receivers have a nominal input impedance of 100±20 kΩ (i.e., maximum 1.0±0.2 mW at 10 V).